jcs/mailstation-tools/README.md

 ### `datadump.asm`

-`datadump` is used to read the contents of the 512Kb flash chip containing the Mailstation's data area (containing downloaded programs, e-mails, etc.) and send it over the Laplink cable.
+Data Dump is used to read the contents of the 512Kb flash chip containing the Mailstation's data area (containing downloaded programs, e-mails, etc.) and send it over the Laplink cable.